What is extradition?

 What offences can people be extradited for?

-This depends on the terms of the Extradition Act, and any applicable treaty or convention governing extradition proceedings with the state in question.
+Not all offences are "extradition offences".
+This depends on the definitions in the Extradition Act, and any applicable treaty or convention governing extradition proceedings with the state in question.

 Export extradition to category 1 territories

 Part 1 of the Extradition Act regulates export extradition from the United Kingdom to category 1 territories.
-These territories are the other 26 Member States of the European Union, and also Gibraltar.
-This part of the Act implements the European Unions
+These territories are the other 27 Member States of the European Union, and also Gibraltar.
+This part of the Act implements the European Union Framework Decision of 13th June 2002 on the European Arrest Warrant and the surrender procedures between Member States.
+The framework decision has been implemented in all EU Member States by amendments to the domestic legislation of those States.

-The Serious Organised Crime Agency is the designated authority for the receipt of European arrest warrants (EAWs) and has an administrative function in certifying warrants that satisfy the requirements of the Extradition Act; for example the warrant must contain specified information relating to the alleged offence in accusation cases, or the sentence in conviction cases.
+The National Crime Agency is the designated authority for the receipt of European arrest warrants (EAWs).
+It has an administrative function in certifying warrants that satisfy the requirements of the Extradition Act; for example the warrant must contain specified information relating to the alleged offence in accusation cases, or the sentence in conviction cases.

 The CPS acts as the representative of the requesting judicial authority in the extradition proceedings.
 All export extradition cases where the person is arrested in England and Wales are dealt with at Westminster Magistrates' Court in London.